 In general, herbalists recommend taking elderberry often at the first sign of illness, so frequent small doses are considered more effective than larger ones taken less frequently.
 If you take elderberry syrup every couple hours, you’ll wind up consuming a great deal of sugar.
 If you use tincture, you’ll take in quite a bit of alcohol.

-Making a strong elderberry tea (called a decoction) like the one in the recipe below and diluting it in hot water to be sipped throughout the day is one easy way to get your elderberry without overdoing the sugar or alcohol.
+Making a strong tea (called a decoction) like the one in the elderberry tea recipe below and diluting it in hot water to be sipped throughout the day is one easy way to get your elderberry without overdoing the sugar or alcohol.
 I prefer elderberry tea unsweetened, but you can add a little honey if you like.

 If you want to learn more about using medicinal herbs to support health, check out the array of herbal courses offered by The Herbal Academy.
 Here’s a list of the courses they’re currently enrolling.